 What started as a hobby blog soon became a hit with parents who warmed to Sarah Turner’s candid, often humorous tales of motherhood.
-She now has over 300k Facebook fans and a book out next month.
+She now has over 500k Facebook fans and two books out.
 Annie Ridout interviews The Unmumsy Mum…

 You live in Devon with your husband and two sons, what are your surroundings like?

 We live in Exeter, which offers city living surrounded by beautiful countryside and beaches.
 Our house is somewhat of a project (by ‘project’ I mean we currently don’t have a working sink, or curtains, or any kind of garden!) but I absolutely love where we live.
 I went to University here in Exeter and it has felt like home ever since.